-If you are a sole trader, partnership, or a limited company in Ireland you are required to submit a set of company accounts to the Companies Registrations Office (CRO) at your financial year-end.
+If you are a sole trader, partnership, or a limited company in Ireland you are required to submit a set of company accounts accompanied by a completed form B1 to the Companies Registrations Office (CRO) at your financial year-end.

 Your year-end accounts (also referred to as company accounts, financial accounts, and annual returns) should include your company’s financial statements – profit and loss, balance sheet, and notes to the account.